ccache/ccache/CONTRIBUTING.md

   Messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
   when writing commit messages.

-### Code style
+## Code style

-#### Formatting
+ccache was written in C99 until 2019 when it started being converted to C++11.
+The conversion is a slow work in progress, which is why there are lots of C-style code left.
+Please refrain from doing large C to C++ conversions at once; do it little by little.

+Tip: Install the tool [Uncrustify(http://uncrustify.sourceforge.net) and then run `make uncrustify` to fix up source code formatting.

+### New code

-* Use tabs for indenting and spaces for aligning C code.
+* Use tabs for indenting and spaces for aligning.
+* If possible, keep lines at most 80 character wide for a 2 character tab width.
+* Put the opening curly brace on a new line when defining a class, struct or function, otherwise at the end of the same line.
+* Use UpperCamelCase for classes, structs, functions, methods, members and global variables.
+* Use lowerCamelCase for parameters, arguments and local variables.
-* Use 4 spaces for indenting other code (and spaces for aligning).
+* Use UPPER_CASE names for macros.

+### Legacy C-style code style

 * Put the opening curly brace on a new line when defining a function, otherwise at the end of the same line.
 * Put no space between function name and the following parenthesis.
-* Put one space between if/switch/for/while/do and opening curly brace.
-* Always use curly braces around if/for/while/do bodies, even if they only contain one statement.
-* If possible, keep lines at most 80 character wide for a 2 character tab width.
-* Use only lowercase names for functions and variables.
-* Use only uppercase names for enum items and (with some exceptions) macros.
+* Use UPPER_CASE names for enum values and macros.
-* Don't use typedefs for structs and enums.
-* Use //-style comments.

-Tip: Install the tool [Uncrustify(http://uncrustify.sourceforge.net) and then run `make uncrustify` to fix up source code formatting.

-#### Idioms

-* Declare variables as late as convenient, not necessarily at the beginning of the scope.
-* Use NULL to initialize null pointers.
-* Don't use NULL when comparing pointers.
-* Use format(), x_malloc() and friends instead of checking for memory allocation failure explicitly.
-* Use str_eq() instead of strcmp() when testing for string (in)equality.
-* Consider using str_startswith() instead of strncmp().
-* Use bool, true and false for boolean values.
+* Use snake_case for everything else.
-* Use tmp_unlink() or x_unlink() instead of unlink().
-* Use x_rename() instead of rename().

 #### Other